CondeNast/recipe_plugin/plugin/readme.txt

 * Support for multiple recipes per page
 * Support for labels in instructions
-* Support for images images in ingredients and instrutions
+* Support for images images in ingredients and instructions
 * Support for hyperlinks in summary, ingredients and instructions
 * Removal of "\" characters introduced by entity encoding

+1.2.2 New Development

+* Print recipes from multi-recipe posts.
+* Remove non-UTF-8 characters from readme.txt.

 == Upgrade Notice ==